1213tnals/1213tnals/README.md

 -->

 - 🔍 I researched 6Dof manipulator trajectories for automated robot arm system at [HRRLAB](http://www.hrrlab.com/), which is Humanoid Robot Research Lab.
 While I was a member of that Lab, I also made a intergrated mobile manipulator system which was able to be controlled by VR controller.
-- 🌱 I’m currently learning AI and Mixed Reality Programming with Unity to make a Human Centered Interacting system.
-Final goal is to applying Computer Vision and Graphics in my system.
+- 🌱 I am currently learning 3D reconstruction algorithms and extended reality (XR) programming using Unity to build a human-centered interaction system.
+My ultimate goal is to create a service that allows people to relive their precious moments, offering them inspiration and empowerment.
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...